armartinezzz/lab-agile-planning/README.md

 # lab-agile-planning
-This repository containes the lab for Agile planning
+This repository contains the lab for Agile planning